rusefi/rusefi_documentation/HOWTO/HOWTO-contribute-to-documentation.md

 that https://github.com/rusefi/rusefi/wiki is actually implemented by ANOTHER git repository https://github.com/rusefi/rusefi.wiki.git behind the scene.
 That https://github.com/rusefi/rusefi.wiki.git repository does not have a nice Pull Request process :(

 Solution?
-A combination. [wiki2-human](https://github.com/rusefi/rusefi/wiki) and "wiki2-technical" repositories are actually set to mirror each other.
+A combination. [wiki2-human](https://github.com/rusefi/rusefi/wiki) and [wiki2-technical](https://github.com/rusefi/rusefi_documentation) repositories are actually set to mirror each other.
-This way we have the nice Pull Request process on https://github.com/rusefi/rusefi_documentation and once changes are merged into https://github.com/rusefi/rusefi_documentation, complete https://github.com/rusefi/rusefi_documentation is merged into https://github.com/rusefi/rusefi_documentation.wiki.git which makes actual content nicely visible at https://github.com/rusefi/rusefi_documentation/wiki
+This way we have the nice Pull Request process on https://github.com/rusefi/rusefi_documentation and once changes are merged into https://github.com/rusefi/rusefi_documentation, complete https://github.com/rusefi/rusefi_documentation is automatically merged into https://github.com/rusefi/rusefi.wiki.git which makes actual content nicely visible at https://github.com/rusefi/rusefi/wiki
+Synchronization between wiki2-human and wiki2-technical is automated via [Github Action](https://github.com/rusefi/rusefi/blob/master/.github/workflows/sync-wiki.yaml), file content is expected to be the same between these two repositories.

 # Technical FAQ